Schengen visa to residence permit

 A major problem with converting a Schengen visa into a residence permit is the potential for fraudulent intent .
 Therefore, the purpose of the stay must usually be stated on the visa application form when applying for a Schengen visa.
 If the foreigner then states "short-term stay" or "stay for tourism or visiting purposes" on the Schengen visa application form, but later applies for a permanent residence permit, many immigration authorities consider this to be fraudulent in the visa process .
 To prove such fraud, many immigration authorities request the visa file from the embassy to examine the file to determine the purpose for which the Schengen visa was applied for.

 According to Section 54 (2) No. 8 of the Residence Act, deception during the visa process constitutes a serious interest in expulsion .
 This prevents the issuance of a residence permit ( Section 5 (1) No. 2 of the Residence Act ).
-Even if you have good reasons why a visa process is not necessary in your case (e.g. because completing the visa process retroactively would be unreasonable), the immigration authorities can refuse to issue a residence permit due to deception during the visa process (see also interest in expulsion ).
+Even if you have good reasons why a visa process is not necessary in your case (e.g. because completing the visa process later would be unreasonable), the immigration authorities can refuse to issue a residence permit due to deception during the visa process (see also interest in expulsion ).
 Whether the immigration authorities actually handle this in this way varies, however.
 Some immigration authorities are more lenient in this regard than others.
 In any case, you should be prepared for problems with the authorities when converting a Schengen visa into a residence permit.

 4. No fictitious effect of conversion of Schengen visa

-Another problem with the conversion of a Schengen visa into a residence permit is that the Schengen visa does not create a fictitious effect can arise ( Section 81, Paragraph 4, Sentence 2 of the Residence Act ).
+Another problem with converting a Schengen visa into a residence permit is that the Schengen visa does not create any fictitious effect can arise ( Section 81, Paragraph 4, Sentence 2 of the Residence Act ).
 This means that legal residence with a Schengen visa does not automatically continue if an application for a residence permit is submitted.
 In contrast to national visas (Type D), which have a fictitious effect under certain circumstances according to Section 81, Paragraph 4 of the Residence Act , the validity of a Schengen visa ends on the expiry date - regardless of whether an application was submitted beforehand or not.
 A stay beyond the validity of the Schengen visa is then considered illegal, even if an application has already been submitted to the immigration authorities.

 5. FAQ